getoutreach/extensibility-sdk/docs-dev-portal/sdk.md

 ## Initializing the SDK

-Assuming that you have followed the [quick start guide](quick-start-guide.md) you now have a registered app in Outreach developer portal that has one or more extensions.
+Assuming that you have followed the [Getting started with Outreach apps](quick-start-guide.md) you now have a registered app in Outreach developer portal that has one or more extensions.
 To properly initialize your extension within the Outreach host application do: